IvanPratasevich/CryptoAndBC/README.md

 Multi-sig wallets enhance security by requiring multiple approvals before a transaction executes.
-They eliminate single points of failure, protect against hacks or lost keys, and enable trustless collaboration—ideal for DAOs, teams, and treasury management.
+They eliminate single points of failure, protect against hacks or lost keys, and enable trustless collaboration - ideal for DAOs, teams, and treasury management.
 While slower to operate, they provide critical protection for high-value accounts in decentralized apps, making them a cornerstone of secure on-chain governance.